padmaraj85/python-vendoring/compose/README.md

 ## Listing the libraries to be bundled.

-- update the content of requirements.txt
+- requirements.txt file contains the library to be bundled.
+Update it according to your needs.

 ### Create the containers
 ```bash